 The Current Landscape: Choose Your Compromise

-- Innovation vs. Regulation: Most designs rely on adhesives and foams that hinder recyclability, conflicting with EU Battery Regulation requirements beginning in 2025
+Moreover, most designs rely on adhesives and foams that hinder recyclability, conflicting with EU Battery Regulation requirements beginning in 2025

 The leitspalt Breakthrough: Aerospace Meets Automotive

-Rather than accepting these trade-offs, leitspalt has reimagined thermal management from the ground up.
-Drawing inspiration from aerospace engineering, where every gram matters, we've developed a solution that eliminates traditional compromises entirely.
+Rather than accepting these trade-offs, leitspalt has reimagined thermal management from the ground.
+Drawing inspiration from aerospace engineering, where every gram matters, we've developed a solution that eliminates these compromises entirely.
+Our patented approach combines thermal management, structural support, and cell housing into a single, unified component.
+This multifunctional sandwich architecture delivers breakthrough advantages:

-- Manufacturing Efficiency: Integrated cooling channels eliminate separate subsystems, reducing part count, assembly complexity, and manufacturing costs by approximately 20% (~€7/kWh savings, translating to €525 savings on a typical 75 kWh pack).
+- Cost efficiency (€7/kWh savings): Integrated cooling channels eliminate separate subsystems, reducing part count, weight, assembly complexity, and manufacturing costs by approximately 20% (~€7/kWh savings, translating to €525 savings on a typical 75 kWh pack).

 - Sustainability by Design: Unlike traditional packs that rely on foams, our cells are mechanically clamped, enabling easy disassembly and supporting emerging EU battery recycling regulations.